Guido Ascanio Sforza di Santa Fiora: Cardinal

-He was created a cardinal deacon in the consistory of 18 December 1534 by Pope Paul III with the Deaconry of Santi Vito, Modesto e Crescenzia.
-Later he was appointed Camerlengo of the Holy Roman Church on 22 October 1537, a position he held until his death.
+Later, on 22 October 1537, a month shy of his nineteenth birthday, he was appointed Camerlengo of the Holy Roman Church, a position he held until his death.
 He was opted for the Deaconry of Santa Maria in Cosmedin on 31 May 1540, for the Deaconry of Sant'Eustachio on 10 December 1540 and finally for the Deaconry of Santa Maria in Via Lata on 9 March 1552.
-He participated in the two papal conclaves of 1555 (the one in April which elected Marcellus II and that in May which chose Paul IV) as well as the conclave held in December 1559, which resulted in the election of Pius IV who re-convoked the Council of Trent.
+He succeeded his cousin Alessandro Farnese as Archpriest of the patriarchal Liberian Basilica in 1543 and began the Cappella Sforza in 1556.